 - Eat a healthy balance between proteins, fruits, vegetables, healthy fats and grains.

-Your cancer journey is unique to you and your type of treatment.
+Your journey is unique to you and your type of breast cancer treatment.
 Side effects vary from every individual based on treatment which cause different nutrition needs.
 A Registered dietitian can work with your preferences and routine to provide sound, easy-to-follow personalized nutrition advice to meet a lifestyle based eating plan.

 Tiffany Barrett, MS, RD, CSO, LD leads the nutritional services team at NCI designated Winship Cancer Institue at Emory University.
 She provides personalized nutrition advice to patients who are undergoing cancer treatment.
 Learn more about Emily H. Huskey, RD, LD and Michelle Godwin, RDN, LD and register to join this month’s conversations*.
 The support groups are free to join, but registration is required.